goatshriek/wrapture/docs/examples/struct_wrapper/README.md

 struct pointer, and copy all members to the class instantiation.

 This is all that's required to generate the basic struct wrapping.
-However, if you'd like a default constructor to be generated that doesn't require any parameters, then you'll need to give some extra information.
+However, if you'd like a default constructor that doesn't require any parameters, then you'll need to provide a little more information.
 For each member, just define a default value.
-Then the members section would look like this:
+This would look like this:

 ```yaml
       members: